KEEP

 Ascendigo is a well-respected, nonprofit organization in the Roaring Fork Valley.
 The autistic children they provide services for, and their selfless staff deserve a place to call home.

-Unfortunately, their vision for Ascendigo Ranch in Missouri Heights was simply not compatible with the current zoning regulations and the limited natural resources in the area.
+Unfortunately, their vision for Ascendigo Ranch in Missouri Heights was simply not compatible with the zoning regulations and the limited natural resources in the area.

 We must stay stridently vigilant to identify new threats to our collective way of life and to preserve our rights.
 We will continue our efforts to KEEP MISSOURI HEIGHTS RURAL.
 To this end, we will watch for all new proposed development in the Missouri Heights areas of both Eagle and Garfield Counties, and we will respond appropriately and effectively.
-Check out our Watch List for current projects that we are monitoring.

 The organization is continuing in operation with its purpose of protecting against unbridled development and other incompatible land uses as well as actions that put a strain on vital resources and infrastructure, especially to preserve water and prevent wildfire.